doocs/leetcode/solution/0800-0899/0850.Rectangle Area II/README_EN.md

 <pre>
 <strong>Input:</strong> rectangles = [[0,0,2,2],[1,0,2,3],[1,0,3,1]]
 <strong>Output:</strong> 6
-<strong>Explanation: </strong>A total area of 6 is covered by all three rectangales, as illustrated in the picture.
+<strong>Explanation:</strong> A total area of 6 is covered by all three rectangles, as illustrated in the picture.
 From (1,1) to (2,2), the green and red rectangles overlap.
 From (1,0) to (2,3), all three rectangles overlap.
 </pre>